 The rooms got the full extreme makeover as well, turning the worn traditional look into a beachside bungalow affair.
 Bamboo and rattan furnishings, sandy toned carpeting and wall coverings, giant white framed flat-panel televisions, all new bathrooms, premium bedding, and gorgeous plantation shutters on the windows are just the start of things.
 Add in wireless Internet, laptop sized safes, iron and boards, robes, iPod docking stations, and plenty of other amenities have made these nice places to stay.

 Okay, so that's the casino and the rooms, but they can't really mean "everything" can they?
 Oh yes.
-The convention center was remodeled and all of the restaurants got redone and/or replaced; ditto the bars and lounges.
+The convention center was remodeled and all of the restaurants got redone and/or replaced - there's one from celeb chef Robert Irvine now; ditto the bars and lounges.
 One of the last remaining traditional showrooms in Vegas (with the round booths and skinny tables) got a complete remodel into an 1,100 seat, state-of-the-art theater, and there is an outpost of The Laugh Factory, a Los Angeles comedy club staple.

 The famous pool area got all new landscaping to give it more of a South Beach theme.
 They even tore down and entire wing of motel style rooms to provide easier access to the beach area and a new entrance to the hotel along Tropicana Avenue.
 The exterior of the property, once a faded Caribbean bore, has been upgraded into a white and gold edifice complete with waterfalls and plenty of lush foliage.